Past-release archive of Microsoft Cloud App Security

 - Risky IP addresses now show up as an independent risk factor rather than weighted under the general Location risk factor.

 - When Azure Information Protection labels are disabled on a file, the disabled labels will appear as disabled in Cloud App Security.
-Deleted labels will not be displayed.
+Deleted labels won't be displayed.

 Additional Salesforce support: